Energinet-DataHub/green-energy-hub/docs/quality-assurance-and-test.md

 ## Tools

-In Green Energy Hub we need to share and delevop our ways of working - here will be of list of tools being used.
+In Green Energy Hub we need to share and delevop our ways of working together - here will be a list of tools used.

 ### Code Coverage